peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * If this object contains maps with non-string keys, the keys are converted to JSON strings before writing the map as a JSON string.

- * If a number in the form of a big float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
-(The resulting double could overflow to infinity, in which case the big float is converted to null.)
+ * If a number in the form of an arbitrary-precision binary float has a very high binary exponent, it will be converted to a double before being converted to a JSON string.
+(The resulting double could overflow to infinity, in which case the arbitrary-precision binary float is converted to null.)

  * The string will not begin with a byte-order mark (U+FEFF); RFC 7159 (the JSON specification) forbids placing a byte-order mark at the beginning of a JSON string.